KCA Respects Your Privacy

 Upon request, we provide site visitors with access to a description of information that we maintain about them.
 Consumers can access this information by email at the above address.

 With respect to security: we have security measures (including limited access to files that contain personal information and a locking office door) in place in our physical facilities to protect against the loss, misuse, or alteration of information that we have collected from you.
-On our website, SSL encryption and continously monitored secure servers are used to protect your personal information.
+On our website, SSL encryption and continuously monitored secure servers are used to protect your personal information.

 People might be able to view your private information on our web server, in email, from databases, or other information resources we maintain, or that third-parties maintain for us.
 Should this occur, we assume no responsibility for any consequence.
 Your private information, including your email address, could be viewed by others when email is sent to you or is forwarded by others.
-Such disclosure could also result from an illegal attack to a secure or unsecured server, database, or other information resource we maintain, or that third-parties maintain for us, that contains information you submit to us electronically, telephonically, in writing, or by any other method.
+Such disclosure could also result from an illegal attack to a secure or unsecured server, database, or other information resource we maintain, or that third-parties maintain for us, that contains information you submit to us electronically, by telephone, in writing, or by any other method.
 All information you provide to us is at your sole risk and we specifically disclaim responsibility for any harm that is caused by disclosure of information you provide.
-All information you give to the Kidney Cancer Association should be considered as intended for viewing by and dissemination to the general public.
+All information you give to the Kidney Cancer Association should be considered as intended for viewing by, and dissemination to, the general public.

 While we make every effort to provide accurate, up-to-date information, the Kidney Cancer Association makes no representations with respect to the contents of these web pages and is not liable in any way for these contents.
 Contact your physician before following any course of treatment for kidney cancer or any medical condition.
 Clinical questions should be directed to your physician and this website should not be used as a substitute for personal medical advice.

-The Kidney Cancer Association welcomes collaboration with accredited voluntary health organizations that have a kidney cancer-specific focus and that meet specific requirements.
+The Kidney Cancer Association (KCA) welcomes collaboration with accredited voluntary health organizations that have a kidney cancer-specific focus and that meet specific requirements.
 To be considered as a collaborator recognized by the Association, an organization should first review the following eligibility guidelines: